candebellavita/vkompth/MAXI_J1348-630/README.md

 The .pha files will have a keyword in the header indicating whether the data are rms amplitudes or lags, and another keyword with the frequency of the QPO given in the command line.
 These keywords will be used by the model to compute the model of either the rms or the lag for the given frequency.

+WARNING: If you use your own tools to create the `.pha/.rmf` files, but do not add the keywords to the `.pha`, the model will not work properly.

 ## 4. Notes:

 Do not combine 2 or more instances of this model in Xspec.
 The correct way to do this is to add components in the Fourier, Real and Imaginary, space.
 Adding components may improve the fits, but will have no physical meaning.